Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 ## Cloning the decentralized renderer React template

-Download a template for building your own document renderer from [the Open Attestation template repository](https://github.com/Open-Attestation/decentralized-renderer-react-template).
+Download a template for building your own document renderer from [the OpenAttestation template repository](https://github.com/Open-Attestation/decentralized-renderer-react-template).

 ### Cloning the code repository locally